davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 0. Start by downloading a fresh copy of the starter file from the above link.
 Extract `Hwk0_AboutMe.zip`.
    - **Windows users:** remember from Lab that you cannot simply double-click on the zip file to extract it!
 You must right-click on the file, and choose `Extract...`.
 Remember where you choose to extract its content.
-   - **Mac users:** you can simply double-click on the zip file to extract it!)
-Commit this to memory!
+   - **Mac users:** you can simply double-click on the zip file to extract it!

 1. You should move the newly extracted folder with all its file contents to a location that you'll remember.
 I highly recommend that you follow this organization (below) for this and all future projects: